sander85/block-spammers/README.md

 ## Installation ##
 1. Upload wp-block-spammers to the /wp-content/plugins/ directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Check and configure the plugin settings through the \'Block Spammers\' menu in WordPress settings
+3. Check and configure the plugin settings through the 'Block Spammers' menu in WordPress settings

 ## License ##
 [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/legalcode)